teemu-l/dataviz-plugin/README.md

-# Data vizualizer plugin
+# Data visualizer plugin

 This plugin visualizes data read (or written) from memory.
 It could be useful when reverse engineering complex file format or protocol.

 Each byte is given a color based on where it is read (instruction pointer).
 So if 2 bytes have same color, they were read on same location and are probably same type of data.
-You can click the bytes to follow them in trace and see what are they being used for.
+You can click the bytes to follow them in trace and see what are they used for.

 ![Sample data](img/scr1.jpg "Sample data")